puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-policies.md

   ### TabFreezingEnabled
   #### Allow freezing of background tabs
-  >Supported Versions: Microsoft Edge on Windows since version 79 or later
+  >Supported Versions: Microsoft Edge on Windows and Mac since version 79 or later

   #### Description
   Controls whether Microsoft Edge can freeze tabs that are in the background for at least 5 minutes.

 Tab freezing reduces CPU, battery, and memory usage.
 Microsoft Edge uses heuristics to avoid freezing tabs that do useful work in the background, such as display notifications, play sound, and stream video.

 If you enable or don't configure this policy, tabs that have been in the background for at least 5 minutes might be frozen.

 If you disable this policy, no tabs will be frozen.

   #### Supported features:
   - Can be mandatory: Yes
   - Can be recommended: No
-  - Dynamic Policy Refresh: No - Requires browser restart
+  - Dynamic Policy Refresh: Yes

   #### Data Type:
   Boolean